Parent Engagement in Education

 To provide quality and relevant education, the school must be aware of caregivers' concerns regarding their children's education.
 At the same time, important school-related issues should be shared with the community in a timely manner.
 Parent-teacher associations (PTAs) should facilitate this two-way communication.
 The indicator measures the number and proportion of supported schools that have an active and fully functional PTA.

 How to Collect and Analyse the Required Data

 Collect the required data from the following sources:

-> interviews with school director, teachers and/or PTA members
+> interviews with the school director, teachers and/or PTA members

 > reviews of PTA documentation